 The LS is the new Fenn surf lifesaving ski.
 It comes standard with adjustable footrests and is available in a deep or shallow seat version.
 If conforms to Australian SLS specifications and is available in NZ with or without the SLSA approval label.

 Looking at the evolution of ocean racing skis (which originally started off as spec skis) adjustable footrests are bound to become a standard feature of SLS within the next few years.
-For small clubs that can only afford a few skis, three adjustable Fenn LS skis which anyone can paddle cost the same as two fixed leg length skis that one a few paddlers can paddle.
+Having a ski that will fit any paddler means that clubs no longer need a range of skis to cover a range of leg lengths.

-I took the deep seat LS out at the Mount in some big conditions and was amazed at its stability.
-The nose looks really small when paddling in the ski, but it never ended up diving underwater, the nose is not pointed like the ocean racing skis but widen quickly to give lots of nose volume.
+I took a deep seat LS out at the Mount in some big conditions and was amazed at how stable and well behaved it was.
+The nose looks really small when paddling in the ski but it never ended up diving under.

 Fenn surskis are handmade and there is always a small variance in weight.
 In the old days the variance could be up to 2kg, but in the last few years Iíve found that weights between skis of the same construction generally do not vary by more than a few hundred grams.